lorenzo9uerra/sorbonne-info-cal/README.md

 # sorbonne-info-cal

-Simple python script to fetch the calendar of a course and save it as .ics file, so it can be imported in various calendar clients.
+Low effort python script to fetch the calendar of a course and save it as .ics file, so it can be imported in various calendar clients.